 Ghost Signs In America – We spotted this classic ghost sign whilst immersing ourselves in the magic of the Big Easy.

 The story goes, when looking to package this new biscuit in 1898 the manufacturer said, “You need a name,” and hence “Uneeda” was born; a light, flaky cracker.

 Nabisco operates still today and are the makers of Oreos and Ritz Crackers.
 They discontinued the Uneeda biscuit in 2009 after 111 years.

 Ghost Signs In America, Gone For Good

 Our US road trip was peppered with these ghost signs that I developed a casual interest in spotting.
 Through Google I also discovered there is such a thing as ghost sign ‘hunters,’ people dedicated to documenting these faded murals before they disappear through weathering and property development – forever.
 There are even specific tours for this niche available around the world.

 What I find fascinating about these old-fashioned adverts, besides being works of art, is each one reveals an interesting piece of history.
 It feels good to spot one – even better when you learn the story behind it.

 Many seem so embedded into the walls, it’s as if the pattern was cleverly made of bricks.
 But their longevity is down to the toxic, lead-based paint used during those times which isn’t as susceptible to the elements as today’s water-based alternatives.
 Because of this they are seemingly stained onto buildings.

-Here is a collection of ghost signs we spotted driving through the US and across the border to Canada.
+Here is a collection of Ghost Signs In America we spotted while driving through the country and across the border to Canada.